task-force-ia/ia.italia.it/_pages/en/ai-observatory.md

 ---
-title: Osservatorio italiano sull’Intelligenza Artificiale
+title: Italian Observatory on Artificial Intelligence
 lang: en_US
 alt_langs:
   it_IT: osservatorio-ia/